 Currently, we offer both live-streamed and in-person services.
 Find out more about services.

 We are all friendly people who know that visiting any church for the first time can be a little intimidating.
 Everything from knowing where to sit to the language of our services can make it all too easy to feel a bit lost.
-We don’t want to pounce on you, but we certainly don’t want you to feel alone in our churches!
 Don’t hesitate to ask questions of anyone around you.
 You are welcome in our churches, no matter your age, gender or ability, if you’re alone or with a friend or family, just passing through or looking for a new church home.

 What to Wear

-We all know that God doesn’t care what we wear as long as we enter God’s house respectfully with a heart for worship and a longing to be closer to God.
 Dress up or come as you are.
 No matter what you wear, you’re welcome in God’s house.
-In case you’re a detail-oriented person, here’s the scoop: At any of our services, you’re likely to find folks wearing everything from jeans and sandals to suits and heels.
+At any of our services, you’re likely to find folks wearing everything from jeans to suits.
 The most common attire you’ll find will be “nice casual.”
-Please remember to bring your mask as they must be worn at all times in the building.

 Where to Park & Enter